 - Click Settings > All Settings.

-- Scroll to the Details section at the bottom of the page, and then click Database Details.
+- Scroll down to the Details section, and then click Database Details.

 - Scroll to the bottom of the Database Details page, and then click Total elements per poller.

 - Review the information provided on the Total element count page.